chrisridd/yubikey-ssh/README.md

 This will work with any OpenSSH server newer than 8.2, which is when OpenSSH added support for FIDO2.

 This solution requires that you install openssh with FIDO2 support.
-Apple's openssh hasn't been built with FIDO2.
 To do this:

 ```
 $ sudo port install openssh +fido2 -xauth
 ```

-The port command should tell you it needs to install some other things including (this is important) libfido2.
+The port command should tell you it needs to install some other things including libfido2.
 Say 'y' and wait a little.
-Start a new shell, insert your Yubikey and and create a new key:
+Start a new shell, insert your Yubikey and and create a new
+key:

 ```
 $ cd ~/.ssh
 $ ssh-keygen -t ed25519-sk -C name-of-my-yubikey
 ```

 This uses ed25519, which is believed to be superior to ecdsa-sha1-nistp256.
+The "-sk" means do the crypto and keep the private key on the Yubikey.

 The string after -C is just for your benefit, and can be anything you want.
 The `ssh-keygen` command will prompt you to touch your Yubikey.
 It will then prompt you to password-protect your new private key file.
-I chose not to password-protect it.
+I chose not to password-protect it, as it is actually really just a reference to the real private key on your Yubikey.

 You should now have two files:

 * id_ed25519_sk
 * id_ed25519_sk.pub

-After adding the id_ed25519_sk.pub data to the authorized_keys file on your servers, you should be able to ssh to the server and you will be prompted to touch your key.
-Neat!
+After adding the new public key to the authorized_keys file on your servers, you should be able to ssh to the server and you will be prompted to touch your key.
+Job done!

 ```
 $ ssh microserver.local